bcgov/sso-keycloak-backstage/Using-Your-SSO-Client.md

 More information can be found [here](https://access.redhat.com/documentation/en-us/red_hat_single_sign-on/7.5/html/server_administration_guide/managing_user_sessions#timeouts)

-### Setting Up your team

-Often times, you do not want to be the only person with access to your client details or you may want to create multiple clients.
-If this the case, please visit [CSS App and My Teams](https://github.com/bcgov/sso-keycloak/wiki/CSS-App-My-Teams) for more info on Team Admins and Team Members

-#### CSS API
+### CSS API

 Through our engagements with our clients, we listened to your request to have an api so your apps can connect to our CSS App.
 Please go to [CSS API Account](https://github.com/bcgov/sso-keycloak/wiki/CSS-API-Account) of our wiki to learn more.

+Note: Often times, you do not want to be the only person with access to your client details or you may want to create multiple clients.
+If this the case, please visit [CSS App and My Teams](https://github.com/bcgov/sso-keycloak/wiki/CSS-App-My-Teams) for more info on Team Admins and Team Members

 ### Dos and Don'ts